dubhater/vapoursynth-matchhistogram/readme.rst

     *clip3*
         Clip to be modified to match *clip2*'s histogram.

-        Must have the same format and dimensions as *clip1*.
+        Must have the same format as *clip1* and constant dimensions.

         If this parameter is not passed then *clip1* is used instead.